-Students on short courses: if you will be studying on a course of six months or less, you may not be able to open a bank account, or you may find it very difficult to do so.
+Students on short courses: if you will be studying on a course of six months or less, you may not be able to open a UK bank account, or you may find it very difficult to do so.
 Check whether your bank at home has links with any UK banks that might help you set up a UK bank account.

 Basic bank accounts

 A basic bank account has fewer benefits than an international student account, but is easier to open and there are no charges.

 Guidance on opening a basic bank account and a list of the banks that offer basic accounts is available on the UK Council for International Student Affairs website.

 International student bank accounts

 An international student bank account has more benefits than a basic account, but often requires you to maintain a minimum balance or pay a monthly fee.

 A number of banks offer international student bank accounts, including: